Medicare Enrolled

 What this data tells you about Dr. Brabham

-Dr. David Brabham is a cardiovascular disease in Amarillo, TX, with 17 years in practice.
+Dr. David Brabham is a cardiovascular disease specialist in Amarillo, TX, with 17 years of NPI registration.
 Based on federal Medicare data, Dr. Brabham performed 9,640 Medicare services across 4,335 unique beneficiaries.

 Between the years covered by Open Payments, Dr. Brabham received a total of $117,454 from 31 pharmaceutical and/or device companies across 376 individual payments.
 These payments are legal, publicly disclosed under the federal Sunshine Act, and common in cardiovascular disease.
 The majority of payments are for speaking programs and promotional activities, reflecting participation in industry-sponsored events.
 Patients may wish to discuss these relationships with their provider.